 Just as we have from the start, ANAB focuses on customer needs while ensuring conformance with requirements.
+We support all levels of users and work closely with industry groups and regulatory bodies to fulfill accreditation certification needs worldwide.
 We are committed to working internationally to promote sound, rigorous, and harmonious accreditation processes.

 Accreditation is based on conformance to ISO/IEC 17021-1.
 ANAB accredits certification bodies (CBs) that demonstrate competence to audit and certify organizations conforming with management system standards.* Accreditation by ANAB ensures the impartiality and competence of the CB and fosters confidence and acceptance of the CB's certifications by public and private sector end users.

 Refer to How to Become an ANAB-Accredited CB.

 *You can purchase management system standards from ANSI (with discount for members).

 A certificate issued by an ANAB-accredited CB that includes the ANAB accreditation symbol is an accredited certificate.
 An accredited certificate includes the CB's symbol and the accreditation symbol of the accrediting body.
 Be sure to look for both.